DannyArends/CTLmapping/README.md

 ## Correlated Trait Locus (CTL) mapping

-In this repository implementations of the novel Correlated Trait Locus (CTL) mapping algorithm.
-Provided as package for the statistical language R and in the D 2.0 programming language.
+This repository contains the source code for the Correlated Trait Locus (CTL) mapping algorithm.
 CTL mapping is a novel approach to detect genetic regulation of phenotypes in natural and experimental populations.
 It is a method which complements classical QTL analysis, providing additional insights overlooked by the classical QTL approach.

 #### Algorithm